elastic/elasticsearch-labs/supporting-blog-content/navigating-an-elastic-vector-database/README.md

 <img src="https://github.com/user-attachments/assets/b2879240-ae16-4544-ae67-3d261a67e2a1" width="50%"/>

 ## Elastic Book Search
-This is a companion repository for the article *Navigating an Elastic Vector Database* found [Navigating an Elastic Vector Database]().
+This is a companion codebase for the article *Navigating an Elastic Vector Database* found [Navigating an Elastic Vector Database]().
 This contains all of the necessary instructions to create and operate a vector database with Elasticsearch.

-Repository contents:
+Folder contents:

 ### `example.env`
 Update and rename this file to only `.env`.
 Provide your own credentials for the Elasticsearch Endpoint and Elastic API Key.
 The default index name for this repository is set to `books`